Asus ZenFone Max Pro M2 India Launch Date Confirmed, Specifications Leaked

-ZenFone Max Pro M2 and Max M2 specifications and press renders were spotted in the wild even as Asus India confirmed the launch date of the ZenFone Max Pro M2.
+Asus ZenFone Max Pro M2 and ZenFone Max M2 have been leaked, with specifications and press renders making their way to the Internet.
+In the meanwhile, Asus India separately confirmed the launch date of the ZenFone Max Pro M2.
 The successor to the ZenFone Max Pro M1, which proved to be a surprise hit for Asus, will be unveiled in India on December, the company announced via a tweet on Friday.
 Just like its predecessor, the ZenFone Max Pro M2 will be exclusive to Flipkart, the company has also confirmed.
+To recall, Asus ZenFone Max Pro M2 has been leaked several times over the past month, with the company only recently confirming its existence thanks to a launch post for Indonesia.
+As it turns out, India now has the same launch date, something that was rumoured earlier as well.

 Asus ZenFone Max Pro M2 release date